Chüy Region: Geography

 The main northwest part of the region is flat, a rarity in Kyrgyzstan.
 This is the Chüy Valley, the valley of the river Chu (Chüy).
 The valley's black soil is fertile and largely irrigated with water diverted from the Chu.
-The region's Agricultural production includes wheat, maize, sugar beets, potatoes, lucerne, and various vegetables and fruits.
+The region's agricultural production includes wheat, maize, sugar beets, potatoes, lucerne, and various vegetables and fruits.

 The Kyrgyz Ala-Too mountains form the southern border of the region and the northern border of the Talas Region.
 There are many hiking and trekking routes accessible from the towns in the valley.
-The southwestern heel of the region over the Kyrgyz Alatau is geographically more like Naryn Region.
+The southwestern heel of the region over the Kyrgyz Alatau is geographically more similar to the Naryn Region.

 The northeast panhandle is the Chong Kemin Valley.